 ARI MELBER, MSNBC HOST: Welcome to THE BEAT.
 I am Ari Melber.

-part.
+And that is the sight in Washington today.
+It is emptied out for the most part.
 It is on a total lockdown in all key government areas.
 And there are still credible threats being tracked by the authorities.
 It is a veritable fortress.

 (BEGIN VIDEO CLIP)